aikedaerC/FedVC/README.md

 ## Usage

 This repository's code is based on the PaddlePaddle framework.
 To run it, you should first import it into the aistudio environment.
+Or you can just fork this project: https://aistudio.baidu.com/projectdetail/4469577?contributionType=1